 INPATIENT DRUG REHAB FOR COUPLES

 In phase 1, which is the most intensive part of the substance abuse treatment program.
-You will learn about the disease of addiction and receive group therapy 5 days a week and partners counseling at least twice a week.
+You will learn about the disease of addiction and receive group therapy 5 days a week and couples rehab counseling at least twice a week.
 Your primary therapist will develop an individualized treatment plan for you and you’ll have a chance to set achievable goals to meet while in recovery.

-In phase 2 of drug rehab for couples, you will meet as partners with the clinical staff to develop a substance abuse treatment plan for your individual recovery and discuss goals for the relationship.
+In phase 2, you will meet as partners with the clinical staff to develop a substance abuse treatment plan for your individual recovery and discuss goals for the relationship.
 You will have sessions as a couple together, as well as individual and group therapy.
 We offer planned events such as bowling, paint ball , ice skating, and boating.
 These are a good chance to start connecting with your significant other while you are both clean and sober.
 Getting to know your partner without the interference of drugs and alcohol will not be all roses and jewels.
 It will be a lot of work involved keeping a relationship that was clouded by substance abuse.

 Specialized Therapies and Addiction Treatment Programs Used for Inpatient Couples Rehab & Counseling Include:

 - BCT (Behavioral Couples Therapy).
 This protocol is developed to assist couples with addiction issues using techniques to help modify behavior.
 Both partners are asked to create a “recovery contract” requiring each to promise not to use opiates, or drink alcohol one day at a time.
 Your significant other promises to support you in recovery, While enrolled in BCT, the couple will have sessions with their certified therapist weekly.
 There are group sessions with other couples with a counselor to facilitate them.